Talent Management & Staff Development: What we do

 The Management Skills Assessment Program (MSAP) is designed to strengthen the engagement and preparation of high-potential UC supervisors, managers and professionals in an intensive, off-site assessment center experience for early career managers.

-Additional development classes can be found in the UC Learning Management System.
+Additional development classes can be found in the UC Learning Center.